prominenceai/deepstream-services-library/docs/overview.md

 See the [Pad Probe Handler API](/docs/api-pph.md) reference section for additional information.

 ### Pipeline Meter Pad Probe Handler
-The [Meter Pad Probe Handler](/docs/api-pph.md#) measures a Pipeline's throughput for each Source detected in the batched stream.
+The [Meter Pad Probe Handler](/docs/api-pph.md#pipeline-meter-pad-probe-handler) measures a Pipeline's throughput for each Source detected in the batched stream.
 When creating a Meter PPH, the client provides a callback function to be notified with new measurements at a specified interval.
 The notification includes the average frames-per-second over the last interval and over the current session, which can be stopped with new session started at any time.

 ### Object Detection Event Pad Probe Handler
-The Object Detection Event (ODE) Pad Probe Handler (PPH) manages an ordered collection of **Triggers**, each with an ordered collection of **Actions** and an optional collection of **Areas**.
+The [Object Detection Event (ODE) Pad Probe Handler](/docs/api-pph.md#object-detection-event-ode-pad-probe-handler) manages an ordered collection of **Triggers**, each with an ordered collection of **Actions** and an optional collection of **Areas**.
 Triggers use settable criteria to process the Frame and Object metadata produced by the Primary and Secondary GIE's looking for specific detection events.
 When the criteria for the Trigger is met, the Trigger invokes all Actions in its ordered collection.
 Each unique Area and Action created can be added to multiple Triggers as shown in the diagram below.
 The ODE Handler has n Triggers, each Trigger has one shared Area and one unique Area, and one shared Action and one unique Action.

 ![ODE Services](/Images/ode-services.png)

-The Handler is added to the Pipeline before the On-Screen-Display (OSD) component allowing Actions to update the metadata for display.
+The Handler can be added to the Pipeline before the On-Screen-Display (OSD) component allowing Actions to update the metadata for display.
+All Triggers can be enabled and re-enabled at runtime, either by an ODE Action, a client callback function, or directly by the application at any time.

 Current **ODE Triggers** supported:
 * **Always** - triggers on every frame.
 Once per-frame always.